ataousCode/anor-booking/app-info/event-app.md

 3. Event performance metrics
 4. Dashboard statistics

 ## Frontend Components

 1. **User Interface**

-1. Responsive design with Tailwind CSS
+1. Responsive design with Flutter
-2. Interactive components with React
+2. Interactive widgets with flutter
 3. Form validation and error handling

 2. **Authentication**

-1. Login and registration forms
+1. Login and registration forms with OTP
 2. Password reset functionality
 3. Protected routes

 3. **Event Browsing**

 1. Homepage with featured events
 2. Event search and filtering
 3. Event details page
+4. Profile and settings
-4. Wishlist functionality
+4. Wishlist functionality and so on